What is Data Fabric?

 This, in turn, simplifies data management and accelerates data processing, which enables organizations to gain insights and make informed decisions faster with specific data.
 Data engineers and data scientists can leverage this architecture to streamline their workflows and improve data analytics capabilities.

-Purpose of Data Fabric
+Components of the Data Fabric Architecture

 “Fabric” refers to the integrated layer of data and connecting processes across all data environments — including hybrid and multi-cloud platforms.

-Using data fabrics can help with easy scaling up to accommodate the ever-increasing amount and variety of data that businesses generate today — helping them become more productive, make better decisions, and stay ahead of the competition.
+Using data fabric solutions can help with easy scaling up to accommodate the ever-increasing amount and variety of data that businesses generate today — helping them become more productive, make better decisions, and stay ahead of the competition.
 Using a fabric also gives users secure, compliant access to the right quality data to perform their data tasks.

 Benefits of Data Fabric